fivetran/dbt_salesforce_formula_utils/README.md

 }}
 ```

-**Output**: All formulas for the chosen source table will be generated in a `select` statement.
-This output differs from Option 1 only in the format of compiled code.
+**Output**: All formulas for the chosen source table will be included in the resulting `select` statement.

 > This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
 This option does not support double-nested formulas and may be incomplete compared to Option #1.